RetroVX/phaser3-controls-plugin/README.md

-# Phaser 3 Controls
+# Phaser 3 Controls Plugin

-A simple class to assist with creating control schemes with keyboard inputs for Phaser 3
+A simple plugin to assist with creating control schemes with keyboard inputs for Phaser 3

 ### Demo